EParrish19/COMP3015_Coursework2/README.md

-# COMP3015 Coursework 2 OpenGL shader prototype
+# COMP3015 Coursework 2 OpenGL Developer Tool Prototype

 ### This is my submission for COMP3015 Coursework 2, this submission build supon my submission for coursework 1, adding extra effects such as shadows.
 As stated, my submission for coursework 1 was used as a start point for this submission.